ohoachuck/alfred2-iTerm2/README.md

 Little Alfred2 workflow to chose between pre-configured iTerm2 splitted windows.

+Such windows could be initiated with bash scripts.

+You could for instance automaticaly ssh to your favourite server and run remote "tail -f /var/log/your-favourite-log" in one windows + tail an other log file in an other splitted window, etc.

 ## Configuration
 Edit the AppleScript within the workflow (first few lines) and configure the iTerm2 windows the way you want it.